-Abnormal uterine bleeding is irregular bleeding from the uterus that is longer or heavier than usual or does not occur at your regular time.
+Abnormal uterine bleeding is irregular bleeding from the uterus.
+It may be bleeding that is heavier, lighter, or lasts longer than your usual period.
+Or it may be bleeding that doesn't occur at your regular time.
 Sometimes it is caused by changes in hormone levels.
 It can also be caused by growths in the uterus, such as fibroids or polyps.
 Sometimes a cause cannot be found.

-You may have heavy bleeding when you are not expecting your period.
-Your doctor may suggest a pregnancy test, if you think you are pregnant.
+You may have bleeding when you are not expecting your period.
+Your doctor may suggest a pregnancy test.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: